kraksys/shadowbox/README.md

 The host can create a Box or use the default provided Box.
 On an initial setup (with no shadowbox.db present in the pwd - the user will be prompted for a new one)

-- The Host selects a Box and presses `s`.
+- The Host selects a Box and presses `s` and choses to publicly or privately host the box.
-- ShadowBox generates a random 4-letter code (e.g., `ABCD`) and starts a local TCP server.
+- If the Host hosted a private box ShadowBox generates a random 4-letter code (e.g., `ABCD`) and starts a local TCP server.
 - The service `_shadowboxabcd._tcp.local` is broadcast.
 - The Client presses `c` or clicks the desired Box in the Public Box space and enters `ABCD`.
 - The Client resolves the Host's IP automatically and establishes a direct, secure TCP stream to download files.
+- If the Host choses to publicly host the box then everyone on the same network can access the box immediately.

 # Importing Kaggle Datasets